fabiand/ovirt-node-development-guide/design.md

 ## Build

-`livemedia-creator` is intended to be used to build a squashfs image containing the root file-system.
+`livemedia-creator` is used to build a squashfs image containing the root file-system.
-What the image contains is specified in the build kickstart (`ovirt-node-appliance.ks`).
+The image is defined using the build kickstart (`ovirt-node-appliance.ks`).

 All the details about the build process can be found in the [build section](build.md).